galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 {:.center}
 ![Raspberry + Ethereum](/images/eth_raspy/eth_rasp.png)

 In this post, I'm going to show you how to build a complete ethereum node and wallet using a raspberry pi 3.
 Why?
-Because running an ethereum node allows to contribute to the Ethereum network, store our wallets in a private and secure location and also it can be useful when experimenting some kind of crypto-algorithmic trading (you can generate a new address from code being sure that's synced and stored in a private location, do transactions and so on).
+Because running an ethereum node allows us to: contribute to the Ethereum network; store our wallets in a private and secure location; and it can be useful also when experimenting some kind of crypto-algorithmic trading (you can generate a new address from code, being sure that's synced and stored in a private location, do transactions and so on).

 First of all, the requirements list (with Amazon's links!):